The face is up here.

 Carrollton, Alabama

-As Wells peered out the garret window, a bolt of lightning struck nearby and permanently etched his terrified expression into the windowpane.
-Wells died less than two months later "of wounds received while attempting to escape."
+As Wells peered out of a garret window on January 29, 1878, a bolt of lightning struck nearby and permanently etched his terrified expression into the windowpane.
+The lightning also apparently scattered the mob, but Wells' good luck was short-lived.
+He died less than two months later, according to local accounts, "of wounds received while attempting to escape."

-The lightning photo is still visible today, and only from the outside.
-Up on the third floor, an arrow painted on the outside directs you to the miraculous face.
+The lightning photo is still visible today, but only from the outside.
+An arrow bolted to the exterior wall, three floors up, directs you to the miraculous face.

 According to one RA tipster: "Through all the years, in spite of hail and storm, which has destroyed all the windows in the courthouse, this one pane has remained intact.
 It has been scrubbed with soap and rubbed with gasoline by those who doubt its permanence, but it has met every test and the face remains unchanged.
 At close range the pane looks clear and flawless, but viewed from the ground where once gathered an angry mob, the fear-distorted face of Henry Wells can be clearly seen!"

-Another lightning portrait has been reported in Clay's Ferry, Kentucky, of a slave's face burned into the upper window of a three story house.
-Also in Kentucky, the lightning portrait of an angry bather supposedly haunts the turret window of an old house on Hwy 79 in Russelville.
+Another lightning portrait has been reported in Clay's Ferry, Kentucky, of an enslaved person's face burned into the upper window of a three story house.
+Also in Kentucky, the lightning portrait of an angry bather supposedly haunts the turret window of an old house on Highway 79 in Russelville.

 Address: